-Yes, one could argue that the moment we implement a meditation technique or answer a question we are in fact doing something, but let’s not quibble.
+Of course, one could argue the moment we implement a meditation technique we are in fact doing something, but let’s not quibble.
 We are after directionally more of nothing than our previous moments of something.

-Good question!
 Of course I have no idea.
-To ruin you for useful work forever?
-No that isn’t quite right.
-I could go into a pretentious rant about the unconscious violence of our over-caffeinated workaholic culture (for which I am Exhibit A), but really, who has time for it?
+I could go into a dull rant about the unconscious violence of our over-caffeinated workaholic culture (for which I am Exhibit A), but really, who has time for it?

 Let’s just say: because it will be a training in equanimity.
 Because every episode will be a low-key surprise.
 Because it’s good to sit in community – near and far – and do mostly nothing.
 Together.